 You should also choose Akureyri because of the many activities you can do in the town after your tour, here are some ideas that you could like:

 - Akureyri Museum (Minjasafnið á Akureyri)

-People coming in Iceland really want to do as much things as possible, to leave the country full of nice memories and Akureyri is really good for that thanks to all the other things you can do the same day of your watching tour.
+People coming in Iceland really want to do as much things as possible, to leave the country full of nice memories and Akureyri is really good for that thanks to all the things you can do the same day of your watching tour.

 Photo: Reykjavik marina

-Yes yes, you can go whale watching from Reykjavik, some companies offer tours departing from the old harbor of the capital city and take you to the bay called Faxaflói right between the Reykjanes Peninsula and the Snæfellsnes Peninsula.
+Yes yes, you can go from Reykjavik, some companies offer tours departing from the old harbor of the capital city and take you to the bay called Faxaflói right between the Reykjanes Peninsula and the Snæfellsnes Peninsula.